CPA-Semester-4/DSA456/Week-2/notes.md

 * Analysis tells you **how much fuel (resources)** the engine will need **as the road (input size)** gets longer.
 * Asymptotic notation gives you a **mathematical fuel efficiency rating.**

 ---

+### 🧠 Key Idea

+Algorithm analysis isn’t about exact time but **how time grows** as input grows.

+> "How much MORE time for n+1 elements?
+Not how much for n elements."

+---